increpare/community-service-project-ideas/README.md

 2 - An online tool similar to zzt with sharing facilities similar to puzzlescript.

 3 - An online version of the puredata script for generating footstep sounds - http://www.obiwannabe.co.uk/html/papers/pdcon2007/footsteps-poly.pd
+(or some other good tool for generating footstep sounds)

 4 - A paint tool for drawing skyboxes directly.